JesseCook/Allay/Documentation/SprintOnePlan.md

 ### Initial Task Assignment
 * Jesse
   * Familiarization with Django, Bootstrap, and working with Firebase.
+  * Create a user login page.
+  * Maintain login information in our database, so that the user can sign in and out.
   * Build basic UI.
   * Create list format, where the user can input things they want to track.
   * Maintain user data, so their list does not disappear when they exit the app.